Should You Hire A Moving Company or Move Yourself in NYC?

 New York is one of the many states that allow landlords to ask for a security deposit for damage that could be incurred during a move.

-This means that you may need to plunk down extra cash for a short period of time.
+This means you may need to plunk down extra cash for a short time.

-If you choose to hire movers, you need to give your landlord their insurance information.
+If you hire movers, you must give your landlord their insurance information.

-This can cover the deposit and also help keep you protected if the moving company damages property while they get you situated.
+This can cover the deposit and help protect you if the moving company damages your property while they get you situated.

 So Is It Worth Hiring Movers?